 For a long time, we’ve wanted to go to Greece.
 But Greece is not one place; the country consists of nine geographic regions: Macedonia, Central Greece, the Peloponnese, Thessaly, Epirus, the Aegean Islands (including the Dodecanese and Cyclades), Thrace, Crete, and the Ionian Islands.

 We knew we wanted to go to an island, so that narrowed it down, then we looked up the “Top Ten Islands in Greece” and crossed those off our list. 😎 Eventually, we decided on a small island in the North Aegean Sea, just one mile from Turkey: Samos.

 We had booked our flights almost a year before our trip; you can read about that adventure here.
 We’ve waited and planned and waited — and the day is finally upon us!

-We arrive at San Diego International Airport, make it successfully through TSA, and board our 1:00pm flight.
+We arrive at San Diego International Airport, make it successfully through TSA, and board our 1:00pm flight on Alaska Airlines.
 It’s just a short 2-hour flight, but they serve lunch and provided us with champagne throughout the flight which makes the time go by even faster.

 We have a short layover in Seattle, and spend it in their sky lounge.

 We have a small snack and a little more champagne and before we know it, it’s time to board our long flight to Frankfurt!

 It’s a 10-hour overnight flight on Condor Airlines, a “German leisure airlines”.
 We hope we will be able to sleep for at least a few hours to try to reset our Arcadian rhythms (pun intended).